Our Family Caring For Yours

 - Create peace of mind,

-Cremation is a contemporary disposition, and therefore there are still many questions to be answered.
+The process of cremation still creates many questions for families in Rochester, New York.
 Here are some questions Bartolomeo & Perotto Funeral Home funeral directors commonly answer to give you insight on the cremation process.

 The temperature reaches between 1100 to 1800 degrees Fahrenheit.